fusion94/fusion94.org/src/content/blog/2026-01-04-bourbon-rye-wheat.md

 - **Rye** provides structure and spice
 - **Wheat** offers softness without dominating

-Classic cocktail recipes specify a style for a reason—substitutions noticeably change balance.
+Classic cocktail recipes specify a style for a reason: substitutions noticeably change balance.

 ### Neat or On the Rocks